 We prefer to review your application on an individual basis because we appreciate that every situation is different.
 As a general rule, however:

 Getting the new car you need can be difficult if you’re self-employed – especially if you have bad credit.
 But it doesn’t need to be that way.
 Here are four good reasons to see if Go Car Credit can help you get back on the open road.

 You can choose your new car from our network of trusted dealerships throughout the UK including Portsmouth, Newcastle, Leeds, Manchester and Glasgow.
 If you’ve got any questions about how our finance process works, feel free to call our friendly team on 01925 696 373.

 Going into a bank to apply for car finance can feel daunting – especially if you’ve already been turned down in the past.
 You might also be asked for reams of extra paperwork just because you’re self-employed.
 But we’re here to make the whole process quicker, easier and clearer.

 Simply fill out our short online application form with a few personal details to get started.
 We’ll review your application and give you a decision as quickly as possible.
 After that, we’ll ask you for details about your car of choice and request an online signature.
 Don’t forget – there’s no charge to apply and no obligation to go ahead if you change your mind!

 While we’ll still consider your application for self-employed car finance if you have bad credit, it’s a good idea to do your best to improve it first.
-Thankfully – as well as checking the handy money management tips we share regularly on our car finance blog – there are some simple steps you can take that could make a big difference.
+Thankfully – as well as checking the handy money management tips we share regularly in our guides section – there are some simple steps you can take that could make a big difference.